 Setting Up A Personal Wireless Connnection

-The main question when shopping for wireless networking equipment is “Do I need an access point or a router?”
-For most residents, a wireless access point is the best bet.
-Access points are great because, when properly configured, they enable secure access to your network port.
-Thus, you can safely share your wireless access with friends, knowing that even if one of them turns out to be a bad seed, the long arm of the law won’t be reaching out for you!
+The main question to answer when shopping for wireless networking equipment is, “Do I need an access point or a router?”
+For most residents who need personal wireless access, a wireless access point is best.
+Access points are great because, when properly configured, they enable secure access to the network port.
+This means wireless access can be safely shared with friends: if one of them uses their wireless access to violate university policy or break a law, you won't be responsible.

-Still, for those of you with multiple wireless devices, like iPhones and gaming consoles, for example, a router may well be the better choice after all, since it gives you the convenience of registering the hardware address of just the router instead of all the attaching wireless devices.
-Just remember that routers hide the identity of anyone connecting to them, so exercise caution if you decide to share you access with others.
+For those with multiple wireless devices - for example, iPhones and gaming consoles - a router may be a more convenient option because it gives you the convenience of registering the hardware address of just the router instead of all the attaching wireless devices.
+Just remember that routers hide the identity of anyone connecting to them, so exercise caution if you decide to share your access with others.

-Here is an overview of the necessary steps.
-We will first talk about the steps common to both routers and access points.
-For more detailed instructions consult your product’s literature.
-While these devices may differ from your own, for illustrative purposes please see the sample instructions for a D-Link Access Point or LinkSys Router.
+Below is an overview of the necessary steps set up a WAP or router.
+We will first talk about the steps common to both routers and access points, and then outline additional requirements for each type.
+For more detailed instructions consult your product’s documentation.
+While these devices may differ from your own, for illustrative purposes please see the sample instructions for a D-Link Access Point (pdf) or LinkSys Router (pdf).

 Common Setup Steps for Wireless Access Points and Routers